se701team3/Forgettable/README.md

 # Forgettable

-Welcome to the Forgettable project, created by SOFTENG 701 Team 3 students from The University of Auckland.
+Welcome to the Forgettable project, created by SOFTENG 701 Team 3 students (Team Forgettable) from The University of Auckland.

 ## Introduction